Esmé Gordon: Independent practice

 In 1937 Gordon began his own practice at 34 Castle Street, Edinburgh, and was joined in partnership by James Robertson.
 At this time, Gordon also taught architecture at Edinburgh College of Art and worked in the offices of James Wallace.
 Robertson and Gordon worked in partnership until about 1940, when Gordon joined the Royal Engineers.
 He later saw active service as well as working on the construction of canteens and post-war reconstruction in Normandy and the Netherlands.

 Gordon returned from war service in 1945 and, the following year, took his former assistant William Gordon Dey into partnership, creating the partnership Gordon and Dey.
-Gordon was admitted as an associate of the Royal Incorporation of Architects in Scotland in 1948 and was elected fellow of the Royal Institute of British Architects in 1956, having been proposed by John Ross McKay, Leslie Grahame MacDougall, and Thomas Waller Marwick.
+Gordon was admitted as an associate of the Royal Incorporation of Architects in Scotland in 1948 and was elected fellow of the Royal Institute of British Architects in 1956, having been proposed by John Ross McKay, Leslie Grahame Thomson, and Thomas Waller Marwick.

 By 1956, Gordon had moved his office to his former home at 36 Heriot Row; the practice moved to Liberton in 1975 and Leith in 1991.
 Dey retired from the practice in 1982.